Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Creating a mongoDB database

-The first step in allowing us to test our backend structure was to get the data we gathered into a MongoDB client to test how effective it was.
+The first step in allowing us to test our back-end structure was to get the data we gathered into a MongoDB client to test how effective it was.
 We decided that rather than inserting our data within the MongoDB shell, we will aim to run a Javascript 'script' that would insert all this data using Mongoose commands - appropriately named [insertDataScript.js](../Application/AngularQuizApp/insertDataScript.js).
 In short, the script injects into a MongoDB client (using a URL specified in args[0]), our data.

-This script underwent many changes depending on our evolving decisions regarding backend structure but this final script allows us to unload our data into MongoDB ready for use.
+This script underwent many changes depending on our evolving decisions regarding back-end structure but this final script allows us to unload our data into MongoDB ready for use.
 A reason why we decided to use import our data in this way because it makes it easier to add more data at a later date; i.e, the structure is there and it is set out into `createOption`, `createNewsTopic` and `createQuizQuestion` methods (amongst others).
 A simple '*copy + paste*' and '*fill in the blanks*' allows us to add more data whenever we need to.

 We needed to require the necessary models at the top of the script: